Skip to content

 • New Features

-• Added support for scheduling parameters in generation APIs, enabling advanced request scheduling and attention data parallelism.
+• Added support for advanced scheduling parameters to improve request handling and load balancing in attention data parallelism mode.

 • Bug Fixes